tq-systems/toolchain-tqmaxx/README.md

 The bare, ptxdist and yocto containers define a default user using the ARG statement.
 In the Makefile, ci_user_name, ci_user_uid, ci_user_gid are set to default values (name=sysiphos, uid=1010, gid=1010).

-Call docker-compose with build-arg to change the default user:
+Call docker compose with build-arg to change the default user:

 ```
 --build-arg ci_user_name=<name>